Reviews You Can Rely On

 Mouth Diameter 2 in

 If you're looking for a bottle that stands out aesthetically, look no further than the Iron Flask Insulated bottle.
 The attractive designs and glossy finish make for a flashy walk down the runway (or trail).
-“At first glance, you wouldn't think this is the budget option,” says our tester.
+“At first glance, I didn't think this was a budget option,” said our reviewer.
 The durable plastic cap has an ergonomic carry handle with a carabiner-like clip, making it easy to lug.
 The flip-up straw design on the lid makes for quick and easy sips, promoting our hydration.
 We were happy to carry this bottle around, especially considering how cool it looked.
 It's also nearly half the price of similar insulated bottles.

 Read more: Iron Flask Insulated review